 If you do not have metal rings, just drop a tablespoon of the batter onto the hot frying pan or griddle pan and cook them free-form, essentially making pikelets.

-- 300g sourdough starter, 100% hydration, having been fed the day before with some wholemeal flour as part of the feed (see Feeding the starter, above)
+- 200g active, bubbly sourdough starter, having been fed up to the day before with some wholemeal flour as part of the feed (see Feeding the starter, above)

-(2) Rub a little butter over a solid frying pan or flat griddle pan and heat gently for a few minutes.
-Butter metal cooking rings generously and place in the pan.
-Spoon the batter into each ring, coming to about half full.
+(3) Rub a little butter or oil over a solid frying pan or flat griddle pan and heat gently for a few minutes.
+Butter or oil metal cooking rings generously and place in the pan.
+Spoon about a tablespoon of the batter into each ring, coming to no more than about half full.

 A non-sourdough version